Scott N. Carter, Probate and Trusts Attorney, discusses that when the proper estate plan documents get created we avoid probate in California.

 Misconceptions About Trusts and Probate

 Most people believe that if I am married and my spouse will take care of me then I don’t need to go through court.
 But that is incorrect.
-Even though you are married with a spouse, the spouse would actually have to go to court to become appointed as the conservator and have the court supervise everything they do.
+Even though you are married to a spouse, the spouse would actually have to go to court to become appointed as the conservator and have the court supervise everything they do.

 In fact, they have to come back to the court after they get a conservatorship after one year and every other year thereafter of the incapacitated person’s life to report back to the court and do a complete accounting.
 This is very cumbersome and very bothersome to a surviving spouse or to children if they are doing it for a parent or a relative.

-- Avoid probate
+- Avoid Probate

 - Avoid a conservatorship

 Scott N. Carter is a partner in a boutique San Jose law firm, Carter, Dougherty & McGuire.
-The firm’s business principles are driven by the needs of their clients.
+The firm’s business principles are driven by the needs of its clients.
 They are certified specialists in taxation, probate, estate plan, and trusts.

-Scott can be reached at 408-241-2121 or http://www.cdbatlaw.com.
+Scott can be reached at 408-241-2121.